nassermohamedit/camellia/README.md

 # Camellia Neovim

-Camellia is a Neovim plugin for Java support.
+Camellia is a Neovim plugin for Java development.